Proper Hamiltonian Cycles in Edge-Colored Multigraphs: Bounds for c-edge-colored multigraphs,

 Suppose last that there are three edges on colors $r,b$ and $g$ between $x$ and $z$.
 Assume $x$ is adjacent to $v_1$ with only one edge on color $b$.
-Therefore there are two parallel edges between $x$ and $v_{n-1}$ on colors $b$ and $g$, otherwise we obtain two more missing edges.
-Now, if $z$ is adjacent to $v_1$ with two parallel edges on both colors $b$ and $g$, then $xzv_1\ldots v_{n-1}x$ is a proper Hamiltonian cycle in $G^c$.
-Otherwise, we obtain $5n-9$ edges.
-Assume finally there exist two parallel edges between $x$ and $v_1$ on colors $b$ and $g$.
-Now, if the edge $xv_{n-1}$ exists on a color different from $v_{n-2}v_{n-1}$, then either $xzv_1\ldots v_{n-1}x$ is a proper Hamiltonian cycle in $G^c$ or there are two missing edges between $z$ and $v_1$ obtaining $5n-9$ as desired.
-Otherwise, there exists only one edge between $x$ and $v_{n-1}$ where $c(xv_{n-1})=c(v_{n-2}v_{n-1})$.
-So, if we have an edge $zv_{n-1}$ on a color different from $v_{n-2}v_{n-1}$, then $zxv_1\ldots v_{n-1}z$ is a proper Hamiltonian cycle in $G^c$.
-Otherwise, there are two missing edges between $z$ and $v_{n-1}$.
-Therefore if we take $x,z,v_{n-1}$ for the contraction instead of $x,z,y$, then we remove $5n-9$ edges.
+Then there are two parallel edges between $x$ and $v_{n-2}$ on colors $b$ and $g$, otherwise we obtain two more missing edges.
+Now, if $z$ is adjacent to $v_1$ with two parallel edges on both colors $b$ and $g$, then $xzv_1\ldots v_{n-2}x$ is a proper Hamiltonian cycle in $G^c$.
+Otherwise, we obtain no more than $5n-9$ deleted edges.
+Assume finally that there exist two parallel edges between $x$ and $v_1$ on colors $b$ and $g$.
+Now, if the edge $xv_{n-2}$ exists on a color different from $v_{n-3}v_{n-2}$, then either $xzv_1\ldots v_{n-2}x$ is a proper Hamiltonian cycle in $G^c$ or there are two missing edges between $z$ and $v_1$, as desired.
+Otherwise, there exists only one edge between $x$ and $v_{n-2}$ where $xv_{n-2}$, $v_{n-3}v_{n-2}$ have the same color.
+So, if we have an edge $zv_{n-2}$ on a color different from $v_{n-3}v_{n-2}$, then $zxv_1\ldots v_{n-2}z$ is a proper Hamiltonian cycle in $G^c$.
+Otherwise, there are two missing edges between $z$ and $v_{n-2}$.
+Therefore if we take $x,z,v_{n-2}$ for the contraction instead of $x,z,y$, then we remove $5n-9$ edges.
 This completes the argument of this case and the proof. \end{proof}

 \textbf{Proof of Theorem~\ref{3colrd3}.} By Lemma~\ref{to3colorscycle} it is enough to prove the theorem for $c=3$.
 Assume that the edges of $G^c$ are colored with $\{r,b,g\}$.
 The proof is by induction on $n$.
 For $n=4,5$ the theorem is easily checked.
 Suppose then that $n \geq 6$.